This series is supported by James Squire , who want to help level-up your pub banter over summer. This article was originally published on VICE.com.

 Marie Staver lived with insomnia most of her life, and decided to simply embrace fatigue by living off 20 minute naps.
 Her friend, who didn't suffer insomnia, offered to do the same as a kind of control, and they ended up spending most nights studying together at a 24-hour Denny's.
-Marie later wrote a blog describing the first two weeks as an "absolute unholy monstrous biyotch," but claimed they gradually adjusted to a brave new way of living.
+Marie later wrote a blog describing the first two weeks as an "absolute unholy monstrous biyotch," but claimed they gradually adjusted into a brave new way of living.
 And what came after the adjustment period was surprising.
 "It was the most amazing thing I had ever discovered and I felt the best I've ever felt in my life," she told Motherboard.

 Staver later wrote her own explanation of how she came to feel better.
 According to her, the human brain spends a total of 1.5 accumulated hours in REM sleep, while the rest of the time is spent on cellular growth and repairs.
 She seemed to consider this second bit optional, and dedicated herself to only getting the REM component through napping.
-As she says, "After about three to five days, the brain begins its workaround.
+As she says, "After about 3-5 days the brain begins its workaround.
 It starts jumping right into REM sleep as soon as you close your eyes for one of those naps… and you'll wake up feeling really, really rested."

 But the hardest hours were always between midnight and dawn.
 These were the quiet hours.
 Just me with lots of time to convince myself that people who write books and achieve life goals are just smarter, better people.
 Moreover, the notion that hard work is all it takes is just wishful thinking.
 And it was in these hours that my housemate said he could hear me wandering around the house, sighing.